To love one another

 Sign of the cross.

-in our homes and at school, help us to love one another.
+Dear Jesus, in our homes and at school, help us to love one another.
 In what we think, say and do, help us to love one another.
 When we argue or feel tired, help us to love one another.
 Every moment of every day, whether it is easy or hard, help us to love one another.
-Today we ask especially for your grace and protection on all mothers.
+Amen

 1. According to Jesus, how can we remain in his love?